drchangliu/RoboApp/README.md

 ./legacy_files contains inherited files from previous teams with little use or no known use.
 See README in that directory

-./proj_doc contains all non-code documents relating to our oftware development cycle.
+./proj_doc contains all non-code documents relating to our software development cycle.
 See README in that directory